 Dieudonné, A. A. M.

-Anne-Catherine Dieudonné is Assistant Professor of Engineering Geology.
+Anne-Catherine Dieudonné is Assistant Professor of Multiphysics Geomechanics.
 Her research focuses on assessing the impact of environmental loads on the behaviour of geomaterials and on the performance and resilience of geotechnical structures.
 She favours a combined approach of experimental testing, imaging, constitutive modelling and numerical analysis.
 She teaches the BSc course “Rock Mechanics and Rock Engineering”, and the MSc courses “Introduction to Geology” and “Engineering Geology Fieldwork”.
-Anne-Catherine is the secretary of the Dutch association of engineering geologists and geo-engineers (Ingeokring) and a member of ISSMGE technical committees TC105 (Geo-Mechanics from micro to macro) and TC308 (Energy geotechnics).
+Anne-Catherine is a member of the Board of Directors of ALERT Geomaterials, a board member of the Dutch association of engineering geologists and geo-engineers (Ingeokring) and a member of ISSMGE technical committees TC105 (Geo-Mechanics from micro to macro) and TC308 (Energy geotechnics).
 She is always looking for enthusiastic students to work with her on research projects, and eager to establish new collaborations worldwide.

 - Multiphysical (bio-chemo-thermo-hydro-mechanical) and multiscale processes in geomaterials